delabassee/odl2021-lab/lab7-record.md

 and update the code to return a List of `JsonObject` instead of List of `Speaker`.

-For example, update update the `getAll` method in the the `SpeakerService.java` class
+For example, update the `getAll` method in the the `SpeakerService.java` class

 ```
 <copy>